prappleizer/refsync/README.md

 1. Go to "Add Paper"
 2. Paste an arXiv URL or ID (e.g., `2301.07041` or `https://arxiv.org/abs/2301.07041`)
 3. Click "Fetch" to preview
-4. Add to shelves, tags, set reading status
+4. Add to shelves, tags, set reading status.
+Optionally upload an image to represent the paper in card headers.
 5. Click "Add to Library"

 ### Syncing with ADS